Beinglegendary/resturant/README.md

-#resturant
+# resturant
-this was a restaurant landing page for Aya web3 school done with html css.
+this is a restaurant landing page for Aya web3 school done with html css.